ethereum/execution-apis/src/engine/interop/specification.md

 4. The call **MUST** be responded with `SYNCING` status while the sync process is in progress and thus the execution cannot yet be validated.

 5. In the case when the parent block is unknown, client software **MUST** pull the block from the network and take one of the following actions depending on the parent block properties:
-  - If the parent block is a PoW block as per [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#specification) definition then all missing dependencies of the payload **MUST** be pulled from the network and validated accordingly.
+  - If the parent block is a PoW block as per [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#specification) definition, then all missing dependencies of the payload **MUST** be pulled from the network and validated accordingly.
 The call **MUST** be responded according to the validity of the payload and the chain of its ancestors.
-  - If the parent block is a PoS block as per [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#specification) definition then the call **MUST** be responded with `SYNCING` status and sync process **SHOULD** be initiated as it is specified in the [merge-sync.md](https://github.com/fjl/p2p-drafts/blob/master/merge-sync/merge-sync.md) document.
+  - If the parent block is a PoS block as per [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#specification) definition, then the call **MUST** be responded with `SYNCING` status and sync process **SHOULD** be initiated as it is specified in the [merge-sync.md](https://github.com/fjl/p2p-drafts/blob/master/merge-sync/merge-sync.md) document.

 ### engine_consensusValidated